geoscixyz/gpg/content/induced_polarization/induced_polarization_data.rst

 Data acquisition in Frequency domain IP
 =======================================

-The source is here a sinusoid as shown in :numref:`sinusoids`.
+The source is here a sinusoid.

 Frequency effect
 ----------------